KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 2. Download the DID signature of the file from IPFS, with CID QmRcYyPcCKGDQno2m5qBSZq7dftoZKuwraF9C9M96rXR36 (e.g., ipfs.io).

 3. Visit didsign.io, and upload both the PDF file and the downloaded signature.
 The signature should verify correctly and link to the KILT tx in which the timestamp was generated.

-4. To verify the back-link from the DID to the account to which the funds must be sent if the Proposal is accepted, copy the account in the Proposal (15oXzySe6tjF2MumHfUodH8pFQWjy2hraRmXUJXXMKKY6p3F for quick reference) and paste it in w3n.id.
-The account must be linked to the same web3name that signed the proposal document.
 ```

 The example may change depending on the method of storing and creation of the document.